yaseen157/carpy/README.md

 point, you may enter the following:

     $ python -m pip install ./

+Alternatively, adventurous users who want an editable install to make any customisations in their local build should use the `--editable` flag:

+    $ python -m pip install -e ./

 Should you find that your installation requires packages you do not have in your current Python environment, install them by typing this in the same prompt: